 Unemployment Fraud Claims to be Discussed by County

-The Washington County Budget Board will meet in the basement of the County Administration Building on Wednesday morning at 10:00 a.m.to discuss COVID-19 return to work policy and procedures.
+The Washington County Budget Board will meet in the basement of the County Administration Building on Wednesday morning at 10:00 o'clock to discuss COVID-19 return to work policy and procedures.

 During the Washington County Commissioners meeting on Monday, District One Commissioner Mitch Antle said he has had a resource packet from McAfee & Taft prepared for the meeting.
 He said he believes they need to eliminate the specificity of a response to COVID19, and make it a general illness response.